 With the aid of our Heidelberg OCT, we are able to detect signs of diabetic retinopathy and diabetic macular oedema in all stages of the conditions.
 With the addition of OCT-A imaging, we can perform non-invasive 3D scans of the blood vessel network in the eye.
 Monitoring the movement of individual blood cells allows for greater analysis of diabetic eye health.
 We also have specialised equipment to help detect and manage cataracts and dry eye disease, including corneal tomography and topography, slit lamp biomicroscopy and anterior eye imaging.

-The role of optometry in diabetic management in retinal health is that of close monitoring and communication with other health professionals involved in the patient’s diabetic care.
-If we detect diabetic retinopathy developing we can instigate changes to the diabetic control with the help of the patient's GP or endocrinologist.
-If needed we can also refer to ophthalmology for a surgical opinion.
+The role of optometry in diabetic management is that of close monitoring and communication with other health professionals involved in your diabetic care.
+If we detect the development of diabetic retinopathy we can alter diabetic control and management with the help of your GP, endocrinologist and ophthalmologist.

 An image captured by the Heidelberg OCT showing evidence of proliferative diabetic retinopathy (top) and the same retina after treatment with anti-vascular injections.